 Studies suggest that patients performing more frequent home hemodialysis may experience slightly fewer complications associated with their treatments, and actually may enjoy improved clinical outcomes.
 However, there are certain risks unique to treatment in the home environment.
 Treatments at home are done without the presence of medical personnel and on-site technical support.
-Patients and their partners must be trained on what to do and how to get medical or technical help if needed.
+Patients and their care partners, if performing nocturnal treatments, must both be trained on what to do and how to get medical or technical help if needed.
 When vascular access is exposed to more frequent use, infection of the site, and other access related complications may also be potential risks.

-With more frequent home hemodialysis, you and your partner would be taking on a great deal of responsibility, but many NxStage patients feel that the benefits of this therapy are worth taking on these responsibilities.
+With more frequent home hemodialysis, you are taking on a great deal of responsibility, but many NxStage patients feel that the benefits of this therapy are worth taking on these responsibilities.
 Thousands of patients are performing more frequent home hemodialysis with the NxStage System One and are enjoying the health benefits, improved quality of life, and additional freedom it can provide.

 Increased Risks Associated with Home Nocturnal Hemodialysis Therapy